-The Académie Libanaise Des Beaux Arts at the University of Balamand offers the following undergraduate degrees:
+The Académie Libanaise des Beaux-Arts at the University of Balamand offers the following undergraduate degrees:

-- Bachelor of Fine Arts in Interior Architecture and Design - Bachelor of Fine Arts in Graphic Design - Bachelor of Fine Arts in Computer Graphics & Interactive Media - · Bachelor of Arts in Architectural Studies
+- Bachelor of Fine Arts in Interior Architecture and Design - · Bachelor of Fine Arts in Graphic Design - Bachelor of Fine Arts in Computer Graphics & Interactive Media - Bachelor of Science in Architectural Studies - Teaching Diploma in Art Education

-The BFA is granted upon completion of a three-year program of two semesters each, which incluDes a Foundation Arts Program, a curriculum common to these disciplines.
+The BFA is granted upon completion of a three-year program of two semesters each, which includes a Foundation Arts Program, a curriculum common to these disciplines.

-The BA in Architecture is granted upon completion of a four-year program of two semesters each.
+The BS in Architectural Studies is granted upon completion of a four-year program of two semesters each.